delacylab/Century_of_Suicide/README.md

 # Code

-The code used to compute summary statistics is written in Python (≥3.11), requiring only the common `Numpy` (≥1.26.4) and `Pandas` (≥2.2.3) dependencies.
+The code used to compute summary statistics is written in Python (version 3.11 or later), requiring only the common `Numpy` (version 1.26.4 or later) and `Pandas` (version 2.2.3 or later) dependencies.
 The table below lists the functions defined in the scripts stored in the `Code` directory, which were used to extract the summary statistics reported in the paper.

 |Script name|Function name|Description|
 |---|---|---|